phrb/NODAL.jl/README.md

     end
 end
 ```
+**Note**:

+>The Rosenbrock function is by no means a good autotuning objetive, although
+>it is a good tool to help you get familiar with the API.
+>StochasticSearch.jl certainly performs worse than most tools for this kind
+>of function.
+Look at further examples is this page for more fitting
+>applications.

 We use the `addprocs()` function to add the default number of Julia workers,
 one per processing core, to our application.
 The `import` statement loads